janegwaww/office-site-gatsby-template/src/pages/join/index.md

                 date: Shenzhen | Development | 2019-9-30
                 description: >
                     Responsible for the implementation of data modeling; data resource integration; data preprocessing; data cleaning; data resource docking with the development department and algorithm department
-              - heading: software engineer
+              - heading: Software Engineer
                 date: Shenzhen | Development | 2019-9-30
                 description: >
-                    Responsible for full stack coding; infiltrate in all links to ensure the efficient development of the company's products.
+                    Responsible for full-stack coding; infiltrate in all links to ensure the efficient development of the company's products.
 ---